tmnestor/unified_vision_processor_minimal/presentation_materials/vision_transformers_slides.md

 - Performance benchmarks: Model comparison analysis results

 <!--
-Speaker Notes: This comprehensive reference list provides the academic and industry foundation supporting our Vision Transformer recommendation.
+Speaker Notes: This comprehensive reference list provides the academic and industry foundation supporting our Vision-Language Model recommendation.
 The technical papers establish the theoretical basis, while industry analyses confirm real-world performance advantages.
 The Australian tax context references ensure our approach aligns with ATO requirements and compliance needs.
 The implementatio references provide the practical foundation for production deployment.
 These sources support every technical claim and business justification presented in this presentation.
 -->

 ---